 The headset also sports on-ear controls, with a volume dial and mic mute switch on the left headphone.
 It’s 3.5mm mic is detachable, which is nice if you decide to take them out and about connected to a phone or mobile device that sports a USB-C port—something that also works well, though it adds bulk.

-Gaming with the SteelSeries Arctis 1 Wireless
+Is the SteelSeries Arctis 1 Wireless good for gaming?

 My time gaming with the Arctis 1 was a real treat.
 The USB-C dongle and USB-A adapter made gaming on the Switch convenient, but they also open up other options.
 The Arctis 1 works just as well on the Playstation 4 and PC as the Switch (the Xbox One still doesn’t support USB audio headsets that work on other platforms).